yonatanelbaz/rahfanim/README.md

 **lz4_decompress** - Some decoded file were found to be compressed lz4 files, these file were uncommpressed and are saves in this folder

-**dji_network** - example file that wa extracted from the firmware filesystem to try decompile it using IDA and Ghidra
+**dji_network** - example file that wa extracted from the firmware filesystem and decompile it using IDA and Ghidra